 In 2012, I walked across the stage at my university graduation and into my darkest season.
-You see, when I began working in full-time ministry at 21 years old, I was completely unprepared for the attacks I was about to receive.
+You see, when I began working in full-time ministry at 21 years old, I was completely unprepared for the setbacks I was about to face.
 I quickly found myself in a battle for the health of my body, mind, and spirit.
-For months, I was absolutely crippled by anxiety.
+For months, I was filled with anxiety.
 And I couldn’t help but wonder, Why won’t Jesus help me?

 And as a believer, I thought I was doing everything right: spending time in God’s Word, talking with Him in prayer, even serving in ministry.
 But Jesus didn’t promise that we wouldn’t walk through darkness in our lost and broken world.
 He didn’t promise we’d never be sick—including mental illness.
 But, He promised that we could have hope in the midst of that darkness because He is with us, and He has overcome this world.